prodesk86/docker2/README-short.txt

-Minergate-cli is the console miner provided by MinerGate.
+Minergate-cli is the console miner provided by MinerGate. edit cai